Back to All Events

 THIS QUARTER’S BOOK SELECTION:

-We will be discussing Lifestyles of Gods and Monsters by Emily Roberson.
+We will be discussing Helen of Troy, 1993 by Maria Zoccola.
 Reserve your seat with a free RSVP.

 Description from Nashville Public Library: